Intervention (TV series)

+Intervention is an American documentary television series that premiered on A&E on March 6, 2005.
+Each episode profiles one or two people struggling with drug or alcohol addiction, recording their daily lives in the days before a surprise intervention organized by family and friends.
+The intervention ends with an ultimatum: enter an inpatient drug rehabilitation program or lose contact, financial support, or other help from loved ones.
+The 25th season premiered on April 22, 2024.

 Overview

 The show follows one or two participants who have either substance dependence or addiction, and occasionally, eating disorders.
 It is a documentary of their addiction, including graphic substance abuse and its effect upon their lives, until a surprise intervention event is conducted with a professional interventionist.
 It is intercut with interviews with relatives and friends.
 In the intervention, the addict is given an ultimatum: either undergo a 90-day, fully covered treatment plan at a rehabilitation facility or risk losing contact, income or privileges from their relatives and friends.

 In situations where the individuals in the addict's close circle have become codependent or otherwise traumatized by the addict's behavior, the interventionist usually recommends that the entire family seek counseling to enable them to move on.
 Medical detoxification is available when drug withdrawal is dangerous.